 During the tree lighting ceremony, the Ambassador of Norway, Wegger Chr.
 Strommen, lights the massive Christmas tree and the Children of the Gospel Choir sing familiar carols.
 The String Queens—a local, all-girl trio—will be performing at the event, too.
 After the tree is lit, it is then decorated with hundreds of custom-made polar bear ornaments.
 A visit from Santa Claus is always the highlight of the evening.

 Important Information About Union Station

 Union Station is a transportation depot as well as one of the largest shopping venues in the nation's capital.
-It is located at 50 Massachusetts Avenue Northeast in Washington, D.C. and has a Metro stop on the Red Line.
-The historic building is located north of the Capitol Building and northeast of the National Mall, and it is within walking distance to many of the most visited landmarks in the nation's capital.
+It is located at 50 Massachusetts Avenue Northeast in Washington, D.C., and has a Metro stop on the Red Line.
+The historic building is located north of the Capitol Building and northeast of the National Mall, within walking distance of the many famous landmarks that are dotted around the nation's capital.

-Union Station is the rail station for Amtrak, MARC Train (Maryland Rail Commuter Service), and VRE (Virginia Railway Express).
-Retail Hours are Monday to Saturday, 10:00 a.m. to 9:00 p.m. and Sundays from noon to 6:00 p.m.
-The station will be closed to the general public nightly from midnight to 5 a.m. but commuters can still access the station with their transportation tickets.
+Union Station is the headquarters of Amtrak, MARC Train (Maryland Rail Commuter Service), and VRE (Virginia Railway Express).
+Retail hours are Monday to Saturday, 10 a.m. to 9 p.m. and Sundays from noon to 6 p.m.
+The station will be closed to the general public nightly from midnight to 5 a.m., but commuters can still access the station with their transportation tickets.